WELCOME TO THE OFFICIAL WEBSITE OF Caroline Allana Scott.

 Enemy on the Other Side

-1939.
+Cairo, 1939.
 War looms.
 Journalist Bette Milligan is sent to Cairo to investigate Nazi occultism — and soon finds herself entangled in secrets far closer to home.
 Working alongside the aloof Captain Bentley Ford‑Jenkins of British Army Intelligence, she uncovers hidden truths that challenge everything she believes.

 A gripping blend of wartime intrigue, mystery, and spiritual undercurrents.